-The Major in Financial Management is designed to prepare students for positions in the field of corporate financial management and related areas.
+The Bachelor of Science in Finance is designed to prepare students for positions in the field of corporate financial management and related areas.
 The program provides both practical and theoretical training in financial decision-making and the creation of wealth through the art and science of managing financial resources.
 Students also develop a broad perspective of the global economic and financial environment.

 Program Learning Outcomes